 Acute Cases: If the infection turns into sepsis, a chicken can decline and die within days, sometimes before you even notice symptoms.

-Chronic Cases: Some hens develop a “sterile” peritonitis where the yolk is there, but not infected.
+Chronic Cases: Some hens develop a “sterile” peritonitis where the yolk is present but not infected.
 These hens can live for months or even years.
 They may look a bit swollen and waddle, but if they are eating, drinking, and dust bathing, they can have a good quality of life.

-- Is she interacting with the flock?
-If the answer is no, humane euthanasia might be the kindest gift you can give her.
+Quality of Life Assessment: You must be the judge.
+Is she suffering?
+Is she eating?
+Can she walk?
+Is she interacting with the flock?
+If the answer to these questions is no, humane euthanasia might be the kindest gift you can give her.

-How to Prevent Egg Yolk Peritonitis in Your Backyard Flock
+How to Prevent Egg Yolk Peritonitis

 Nutrition and Diet Management